Research Engineer Visa Sponsorship Jobs in New York

 Which visa types are most common for research engineer roles in New York?

-The H-1B is the most common visa for research engineers in New York, as the role typically qualifies as a specialty occupation requiring a relevant bachelor's degree or higher.
+The H-1B visa is the most common visa for research engineers in New York, as the role typically qualifies as a specialty occupation requiring a relevant bachelor's degree or higher.
 Researchers with exceptional recognition in their field may qualify for the O-1A.
 University and nonprofit lab positions may fall under cap-exempt H-1B eligibility, which avoids the annual lottery entirely.

 Which cities in New York have the most research engineer sponsorship jobs?